SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 A datatype called hyperloglog, or HLL, can answer the query approximately; it takes a surprisingly small amount of space to tell you approximately how many unique elements are in a set.
 Its accuracy can be adjusted.
 Without HLLs this query involves shipping lists of IP addresses from the workers to the coordinator for it to deduplicate.
 By using HLLs you can greatly improve query speed.

-For non-Hyperscale (Citus) installs you much first you must install the HLL extension and enable it.
-You would run the Psql command CREATE EXTENSION hll; on all nodes in this case.
-This is not necessary on Azure as Hyperscale (Citus) already comes with HLL installed, along with other useful Extensions.
+Hyperscale (Citus) already comes with HLL installed, along with other useful Extensions, which means that there are no manual steps to install/enable the HLL extension.
+Now we’re ready to track IP addresses in our rollup with HLL.
+First add a column to the rollup table.

 Now we’re ready to track IP addresses in our rollup with HLL.
 First add a column to the rollup table.

 ### Task 1: Track IP addresses in Rollup